Looby72/PollBot/README.md

 # PollBot
-An Discord Bot written in Python (disnake library).
+A Discord Bot written in Python (disnake library).
 Current features are: Showing wikipedia Summaries and creating Polls in the Chat.

 ## Installation (Linux):